njzjz/nodejs-wheel/README.md

 pip install nodejs-wheel
 ```

-If you don't need command line interface (CLI), install only `nodejs-wheel-binaries`, which is a direct dependency of `nodejs-wheel`.
+*New in v20.13.0*: If you don't need command line interface (CLI), install only `nodejs-wheel-binaries`, which is a direct dependency of `nodejs-wheel`.

 ```sh
 pip install nodejs-wheel-binaries